obsidianmd/obsidian-clipper/docs/Templates.md

 ### Behavior

-Define how content from Web Clipper will be added to Obsidian:
+Define how content from Web Clipper will be added to AppFlowy:

 - **Create a new note**
 - **Add to an existing note**, at the top or bottom